cliosight/Docs/README.md

 and (c.phone = {{Phone}} or {{Phone}} is null)  \
 group by c.id limit {{startIndex}}, {{pageSize}};
 ```

-Cliosight JSON for this report (without CSS and post HTML):
+JSON for this report (without CSS and post HTML):
 ```json
 {
     "datasource_id": "1",